 A website is not a static creature.
 Even very simple websites can undergo changes.
-So it is important when you are doing search engine optimisation of a website that you recheck elements of the site.
+So it is important when you are doing search engine optimisation of a website that you recheck elements of the site to make sure no issues have crept in which left unchecked could run amok and take over your site.
 So a header status check is one of these site integrity checks that you should carry out on a regular basis.

 What are you checking for?

 You should check your home page and one or two other pages in different parts of your site.
-For instance, if your blog is running on different software from the rest of the site, you should check pages from that.
+For instance, if your blog is running on different software from the rest of the site, you should check pages from that too as although your main site might be OK the blog might not be.

 What should you use?